AckerlyXu/heima/articles/virtual-machines/windows/sap-deployment-guide.md

 ![Flowchart of VM deployment for SAP systems by using a VM image from the Azure Marketplace][deployment-guide-figure-100]

-#### Create a virtual machine by using the Azure portal preview
+#### Create a virtual machine by using the Azure Portal
-The easiest way to create a new virtual machine with an image from the Azure Marketplace is by using the Azure portal preview.
+The easiest way to create a new virtual machine with an image from the Azure Marketplace is by using the Azure Portal.

 1. Go to <https://portal.azure.cn/#create>.
-Or, in the Azure portal preview menu, select **+ New**.
+Or, in the Azure Portal menu, select **+ New**.
 2. Select **Compute**, and then select the type of operating system you want to deploy.
 For example, Windows Server 2012 R2, SUSE Linux Enterprise Server 12 (SLES 12), or Red Hat Enterprise Linux 7.2 (RHEL 7.2).
 The default list view does not show all supported operating systems.
 Select **see all** for a full list.
 For more information about supported operating systems for SAP software deployment, see SAP Note [1928533].
 3. On the next page, review terms and conditions.
 4. In the **Select a deployment model** box, select **Resource Manager**.